Find Cheap Homeowners Insurance Quotes in Your Area

 Freezing Pipes Burst

-If one winter night the temperature becomes extremely cold and your pipes burst from the freezing water, your home insurance policy would cover the damage of that flood as well.
+If one winter night the temperature drops and your pipes burst from the freezing water, your home insurance policy would cover the damage of that flood.
 Burst pipes from an AC unit, sprinklers and appliance are also covered if they freeze.
 The main condition is that you have to be living in the home while it was flooded.

 Rising Water from a Storm, Surge or Heavy Rains

-Flood insurance covers certain objects in your basement like most personal belongings and appliances, but typically won't cover the structure (any finished ceilings or floors).
-When you take out a flood policy, you will need to purchase both dwelling and contents coverage to get the maximum coverage for your basement.
+Flood insurance covers certain objects in your basement like most personal belongings and appliances, but typically won't cover the structure, such as finished ceilings or floors.
+When you take out a flood policy, you need to purchase both dwelling and contents coverage to get the maximum coverage for your basement.

 If an external sewer system backs up into your home and basement, your insurance will not cover the resulting damage.
-Sewage backup can be one of the most costly disasters than can befall a home, and there are few ways for homeowners to recoup their losses should it happen.
+Sewage backup can be one of the most costly disasters that can befall a home, and there are few ways for homeowners to recoup their losses should it happen.

 Water Seeping from Underground

-This is a tough case for a homeowner to be in, because this is generally not covered.
+This is a tough case for a homeowner to be in, because this situation is generally not covered.
 After a period of heavy rain, the ground can become saturated with water, and that water can seep through the ground into your basement.
 Homeowners insurance companies do not consider this a coverable calamity.